Senior Linux/HPC Project Engineer & Team Lead

 Responsbilities

-Provide 3rd line ("last line") escalation support for the most complex technical issues
+Provide 3rd line ("last line") Linux support.

 Work extensively on technical projects and proof of concepts, with a focus on next-generation data centre technologies (e.g. oil immersion cooling).